 The most common cause of fungal based conditions is infection with the yeast genus known as candida.
 Candida lives naturally within the digestive tract and the vagina, but overgrowth of the species Candida albicans is responsible for the uncomfortable symptoms of candidiasis or candida.

 Ayurveda is the traditional Indian system of medicine.
-From an Ayurvedic perspective, when the digestive metabolism is weak from poor diet or medication it affects the digestive balance, creating a favorable climate for candida growth.
-If the digestion remains in this state, then the digestive tract can become congested and toxic, favoring the further growth and proliferation of the yeast.
-This gradual build-up of toxicity then spreads throughout the body causing the onset of symptoms in the blood, skin and reproductive system.
+From an Ayurvedic perspective, when the digestive metabolism is weak from poor diet or medication it affects the digestive balance, creating a favourable climate for candida growth.
+If the digestion remains in this state, then the digestive tract can become congested and toxic, favouring the further growth and proliferation of the yeast.
+This gradual build-up of toxicity then spreads throughout the body, causing the onset of symptoms in the blood, skin and reproductive system.